hckmtrx/1AHIF-discord-bot/README.md

-# 1AHIF-discord-bot
+# 1AHIF discord bot
-1AHIF discord bot with google calender api and other features
+view the source code of `1AHIF Manager`